BananaBerryInc/spit-fire/README.md

 # Releases/Updates

-As of now, stable(ish) releases are planned for Friday of each week.
+As of now, stable(ish) releases have no plan.
+This is because we are working really hard on getting Beta 1 finished, no matter how long it takes.

 If you want to be on the bleeding edge, or just want an easy way to update, please check out https://github.com/BananaBerryInc/spit-fire-updater for an easy way to update Spit-fire.
 This is still in Beta stages, though.

 # About the font we used.